10 Sustainable alternatives to bubble wrap

 The main downside is that this packaging option is typically bulkier than other alternatives and, as such, may be better for larger packages.

-c.
-Kraft paper
+4. Kraft paper

-d.
-Crinkle paper
+5. Crinkle paper

 One advantage of crinkle paper is that it’s also easy to make on your own if you have kraft paper or recycled paper.
 It can also be reused and effectively prevents damage to fragile items when used properly.
 Undyed and untreated crinkle paper is also easily recyclable.

-e.
-Paper bubble wrap
+6. Paper bubble wrap

 Several packaging companies like Kite Packaging or Papier Spick offer paper bubble wrap, so if your heart is set on bubble wrap, you can choose between wool or paper.
 Paper bubble wrap is designed similarly to plastic but is biodegradable and recyclable.